Updated: Feb 23

 The first day of fall is just weeks away and here at Bath Garden Center & Nursery we are ready!
-Besides autumn decor and fun spooky gifts, we are starting to move the Chrysanthemums, or Fall Mums, from our greenhouse where we lovingly care for them all summer, to the shelves for our customers to decorate for the season.
-Mums are a wonderful part of a cheery fall decor for home or office.
-Whether you are using them for an annual display or a perennial planting, your choice of plant and the way you care for them will make a difference in the quality and number of blooms you will get.
+Besides autumn décor and fun spooky gifts, we are starting to move the Chrysanthemums, or Fall Mums, from our greenhouse where we lovingly care for them all summer, to the shelves for our customers to decorate with for the season.
+Mums add beautiful colors to any fall décor.
+Whether you are using them for an annual display or perennial planting, your choice of plant and the way you care for them will make a difference in the quality and number of blooms you will get.
 Here are some tips for buying and caring for mums to enjoy the full bounty of this lovely flowering plant.

-The answer to this basic question depends on when you want it your flowers.
+Our opinion is that the best time to buy fall mums is NOW, before they are in full bloom!
+This way, you can enjoy them for a longer period of time.
+However, the answer to this basic question can depend on when you want your flowers.
 If you want immediate blooms, go ahead and buy a plant in full bloom.
 If you want them to reach their peak in the days or weeks after you purchase your plant, choose one that is loaded with flower buds.
 Another key factor in timing the blooming of mums is to remember that they are a cool weather flower.
 They can continue to bloom for up to a month in cool temperatures but for only a few days if it is hot out, so keep this in mind as you plan your purchase.
 If you time your purchase just right you can get maximum blooms and enjoy them for weeks.

 Think Outside of the Pot

 When you have an established mum plant in your flower bed and want them to have a thick layer of blossoms for the fall, there is a secret: well-timed pinching.
 As buds start popping out through the summer months, just pinch them off.
 The result will be more branching and more flowers.
 To keep the blooms coming year after year there is another trick to remember.
 As the season comes to an end, leave the foliage to wither in place over the winter and clean it up as part of spring cleaning.
 Plants allowed to wither in place have stronger roots and come back more vibrantly in the spring.
 These little secrets will have people amazed at your fall mum blooms!
-If you have any other questions about mum or are ready to add some autumn colors to your seasonal decor, stop by Bath Garden and Nursery today.
-We have Mums in over 40 colors so you can find the exact one to make your seasonal decor perfect.
+If you have any other questions about mums or are ready to add some autumn colors to your seasonal décor, stop by Bath Garden and Nursery today.
+We have over forty colors so you can find the exact one to make your seasonal décor perfect!